Historical Society of

 The idea was well received amongst the city’s prominent citizens.
 Indeed scanning the names of the historical society’s charter members reads like a city map; many of those original members are today’s street names: DeLong, Bryant, Field, Dodge, Graham, Huntington, McPherson, Tastevin, Woodbury.
 Leaders were pleased that twenty percent were women.

 An organizational meeting was held November 26, 1907.
+John Galvin was elected first president.
 The first program was at the library, January, 1908.
 Those attending were treated to the sweet strains of “Auld Lang Syne” and “Home Sweet Home” played by H.H.
 Field on his fiddle as part of his presentation on the early musical history of the city, beginning with “the unmusical Indians,” the Mormon emigration, and music played live on the river boats in the Missouri.
 Cyrus Street presented a paper on his brother, Judge Frank Street, who had the city properly platted.
 Attendance and enthusiasm was good with plans for a followup program featuring Judge Deemer of Red Oak reading a paper on the part Iowa men had in the founding of Nebraska; N.P.
 Dodge was also to present.
 A. Overton, himself a steamboat captain, was slated to give a talk on the history of early traffic on the Missouri River.

 Lacking a designated building, the library took charge of storing documents and provided room in display cases for some artifacts.
 The first tangible Society project was working with the Daughters of the American Revolution in 1909 to erect a memorial to Abraham Lincoln’s 1959 visit to Council Bluffs; Society members Millard Rohrer and Leonard Everett donated land at the top of Oakland Avenue for the monument.
 The Society also worked with the DAR to place a marker designating the pioneer trials across Iowa that came through Council Bluffs; this was dedicated in 1918.